umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 ![Upgrade plan step 1](images/Step1.png)

-- For a Umbraco Cloud project with a Shared Professional plan there are three dedicated options for you to choose among.
+- There are currently three dedicated options for you to choose among for the Professional plans.
 For each of the dedicated options, you will find its name, the memory and CPU cores, and the price per month.

 ![Upgrade plan step 1](images/Step2.png)